archinetai/a-unet/README.md

 # A-UNet

-A toolbox that provides hackable building blocks for (1D/2D/3D) UNets, in PyTorch.
+A toolbox that provides hackable building blocks for generic 1D/2D/3D UNets, in PyTorch.

 ## Install
 ```bash